 Shannon: That’s absolutely correct.
 Again, those rules are enforced by the Illinois State Police as well as many other law enforcement agencies throughout all of our states, but also the federal government is very strict of the enforcement of its regulations.

 Shannon: There are.
 And there are many exceptions and variations on the time limits, but essentially the general rule is no more than 11 cumulative hours of driving after the driver has had 10 consecutive hours off.
 And that essentially translates no more than 70 hours in an eight day work week.
-T hose hours are documented in Driver Logs and so the driver must be diligent in maintaining his logs indicating hours of operation; meaning the hours he or she is driving as well as the hours they are at rest.
-And the state police as well as many other municipal law enforcement agencies are again vigilant in checking those logs whenever you see, for instance a Weigh Station or sometimes a police officer may decide to stop a driver for any number of reasons and those logs should be on hand and those logs should be up to date through the hour.
+Those hours are documented in driver logs and so the driver must be diligent in maintaining his logs indicating hours of operation; meaning the hours he or she is driving as well as the hours they are at rest.
+And the state police as well as many other municipal law enforcement agencies are again vigilant in checking those logs whenever you see, for instance a weigh station or sometimes a police officer may decide to stop a driver for any number of reasons and those logs should be on hand and those logs should be up to date through the hour.

 Shannon: They do, they are going out of service so that they can comply with the federal regulations as well as the regulations of the state and that is exactly what you are seeing.

 Shannon: We find in cases involving driver fatigue that the logs aren’t always accurate because they have to comply with them and they want to drive longer hours if they have to.
-So what we try to do in those cases is to see things like gas receipts, meal receipts and put them at different times at specific locations at different times.
+So what we try to do in those cases is to see things like gas receipts, meal receipts and put them at different times at specific locations.
 It may be in contradiction to their logs.
 The goal of the Motor Carrier Regulations is to prevent driver fatigue, which is great, but there are always people who are going to try to get around it.
 So driver fatigue is a big cause of truck accidents.
 You see trucks that leave the roadway because drivers doze off, just like any driver, but because of their sheer size and destructive nature, they have more consequences usually.

 Shannon: That’s true.
 It is by the driver’s honor; however, usually the driver is working on behalf of a company.
 Either they are being dispatched on behalf of a company or a company had decided they need a particular good transported and they rely on this driver.
 And so the obligation is on the companies as well to make sure that they don’t have a driver simply creating logs that are not in fact accurate in reflecting their true hours of service.
 As Kevin mentioned, we see incidents where that does unfortunately occur and it is especially important for the driver to follow those requirements because of degraded judgment, decreasing coordination, and as well, these drivers need to have the information and training and supervision by the companies they work for to make sure that they are adhering to the regulations with respect to being out of service versus in service.

-Shannon: There is always pressure in that industry to deliver "on time," but many carriers are very responsible.
+Shannon: There is always pressure in that industry to deliver “on time”, but many carriers are very responsible.
 There are many that cut corners and those people are the ones that need to be scrutinized by the government to make sure the drivers are following the regulations.

 Shannon: There definitely are rules and most of the trucks, dependent on what load they are carrying have sufficient containment mechanisms available to them.
 For example, trucks carrying waste to management facilities require special containment mechanisms so that pieces of materials aren’t flying out of the truck onto the road, which poses a very obvious hazard.